Jan Carel Josephus van Speyk – 1802–1831

 Dixon, Austin & Co, Sunderland Pottery, North Hylton

 Thanks to Norman Lowe for photos of two great pot sherds found at the North Hylton site of the Sunderland Pottery.
 The first sherd (below centre) has the features of van Speyk's face, and the second has impressed marks to the back (below right).
 Both of which are a perfect match for the plate below, also in Norman's collection and shown besides the sherds for comparison.
-So a hitherto unrecorded attribution for both a transfer and impressed mark from the North Hylton site.
+So a hitherto unrecorded attribution for an impressed mark from the North Hylton site.

 Thanks to Norman Lowe for photos of two great pot sherds found at the North Hylton site of the Sunderland Pottery.
 The first sherd (below centre) has the features of van Speyk's face, and the second has impressed marks to the back (below right).
 Both of which are a perfect match for the plate below, also in Norman's collection and shown besides the sherds for comparison.
-So a hitherto unrecorded attribution for both a transfer and impressed mark from the North Hylton site.
+So a hitherto unrecorded attribution for an impressed mark from the North Hylton site.

 Unknown Sunderland or Tyne pottery